White House Study Explains Why GOP Targets EPA

 ELIZABETH SHOGREN: Representative Michele Bachmann echoed a lot of her Republican colleagues sentiments when she lashed out at the EPA during a CNN presidential debate.

-Representative MICHELE BACHMANN (Republican, Minnesota): There is no other agency like the EPA.
+MICHELE BACHMANN: There is no other agency like the EPA.
 It should really be renamed the Job Killing Organization of America.

-Mr. JEFFREY HOLMSTEAD (Former Assistant Administrator, Office of Air and Radiation, EPA): It's a combination of cost, and paperwork and delay that is making a lot of companies feel like they can't really operate in the U.S. any more.
+JEFFREY HOLMSTEAD: It's a combination of cost, and paperwork and delay that is making a lot of companies feel like they can't really operate in the U.S. any more.

 SHOGREN: Industry lawyer Jeffrey Holmstead headed EPA's air pollution programs under President Bush.
 He says there are lots of uncounted costs of EPA rules.
 For instance, he represents a big power plant project in Texas that's been stalled for six months waiting to see if the EPA will require a new kind of permit.